David Babunski: Red Star Belgrade

 Babunski signed a 2 1/2-year deal with Red Star Belgrade on 28 January 2016.
 He made his Serbian SuperLiga debut on 20 February, replacing Aleksandar Katai for the final 11 minutes of a 2–1 home win over FK Mladost Lučani, and played five more matches as the team won their 27th title.

 Japan

 On 30 January 2017, Babunski signed for Japanese club Yokohama F. Marinos, as their second purchase from Red Star that month after that of Hugo Vieira.
 He made his debut in the J1 League on 25 February, scoring the first goal of a 3–2 home win over Urawa Red Diamonds in the season opener.

 In August 2018, Babunski signed for Omiya Ardija, in the same league.

 Romania

-On 2 March 2020, Babunski signed a one-and-a-half year contract with Romanian club FC Botoșani.
+On 2 March 2020, Babunski signed a one-and-a-half-year contract with Romanian club FC Botoșani.
 On 29 December, he was released from the club by mutual consent.

-On 11 January 2021, Babunski joined FC Viitorul Constanța also of Liga I on a two-and-half-year contract.
+On 11 January 2021, Babunski joined FC Viitorul Constanța also of Liga I on a two-and-a-half-year contract.